Additional metrics integrated with the keras NN library, taken directly from `Tensorflow <https://www.tensorflow.org/api_docs/python/tf/metrics/>`_

 Additional metrics integrated with the Keras NN library.

 pip install extra_keras_metrics

-Since some software handling coverages sometime get slightly different results, here’s three of them:
+Since some software handling coverages sometimes get slightly different results, here’s three of them:

 How do I use this package?

-I’ve created also another couple packages you might enjoy: one, called extra_keras_utils that contains some commonly used code for Keras projects and plot_keras_history which automatically plots a keras training history.
+I’ve created also another couple packages you might enjoy this other one, called extra_keras_utils that contains some commonly used code for Keras projects and plot_keras_history <https://github.com/LucaCappelletti94/plot_keras_history> which automatically plots a Keras training history.

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 Hashes for extra_keras_metrics-2.0.2.tar.gz